Forgot Password

 Koto to Meta trek (3,560m / 11,680ft) – 7-8 hours

-A day not to forget as we trek on the off-the-beaten trails and into limited Nar Phu Valley with our precious permits.
+A day not to forget on the Nar Phu Valley Trek as we trek on the off-the-beaten Nepal trails and into the limited Nar Phu Valley with our precious permits.
 The thrill of entering a world that few visitors ever have the opportunity to experience!
-The path drops immediately into dense pine and fir forest, down the dramatic narrow gorge of the Soti Khola river.
-The trail gets rougher as we climb higher, with steep cliffs on either side and the occasional wooden bridge over icy glacier-created streams.
+The path drops immediately into dense pine and fir forest, down the dramatic, narrow gorge of the Soti Khola river.
+The trail gets rougher as we climb higher, with cliffs on either side and the occasional wooden bridge over icy glacier-created streams.

 As we climb, notice the desolate landscape transform – wooded land is replaced by rocky wasteland with fascinating rock formations sculpted by water and wind over centuries.
 We will pass through Chhacha, a small summer village where yak herders drive their yaks up to graze, before the last mile of driving to Meta.
-Strawled along the western extremity of a high plateau, Meta presents to you your pathway to merely staggering vistas of neighbourly giants, Kang Guru and Pisang Peak.
-The rolling open expanse stretching out in front of you on the infinite Himalayan horizon is the perfect vista in which to acclimatize and reflect upon the day’s success at trekking.
+Strawled along the western extremity of a high plateau, Meta presents to you your pathway to merely staggering vistas of neighbouring giants, Kang Guru and Pisang Peak.
+The open Himalayan horizon at Meta makes this one of the most memorable days of the Nar Phu Valley Trek, rewarding trekkers with unmatched Himalayan vistas and solitude.

 Day 5

-From Meta, we venture deeper into the untamed core of Nar Phu Valley.
+Today’s trek from Meta to Phu Gaon takes us deeper into the untamed core of Nar Phu Valley.
 The trek continues along ever-more barren but somehow beautiful landscapes, crumbling Tibetan-style chortens and prayer-inscribed mani walls as the unobtrusive guardians of the trail.
-There are more miracles at every step as we cross over several suspension bridges high above the Phu River, the breathtaking cliffs and breathtaking rock formations plunging down in giant canyons below.
+There are more miracles at every step as we cross over several suspension bridges high above the Phu River, the breathtaking cliffs, and breathtaking rock formations plunging down in giant canyons below.

 Day 6